Kamchatka© Igor Shpilenok

 Guido RahrPresident & CEO

-Under Mr. Rahr’s leadership, Wild Salmon Center has developed scientific research, habitat protection and fisheries improvement projects in dozens of rivers in Japan, the Russian Far East, Alaska, British Columbia and the US Pacific Northwest, raising over $100 million in grants, establishing fourteen new conservation organizations, and protecting 7.7 million acres of habitat including public lands management designations and ten new large scale habitat reserves on key salmon rivers across the Pacific Rim.
+Under Mr. Rahr’s leadership, Wild Salmon Center has developed scientific research, habitat protection and fisheries improvement projects in dozens of rivers in Japan, the Russian Far East, Alaska, British Columbia and the US Pacific Northwest, raising over $100 million in grants, establishing fourteen new conservation organizations, and protecting 35.7 million acres of habitat including public lands management designations and ten new large scale habitat reserves on key salmon rivers across the Pacific Rim.

-Mr. Rahr earned a BA in English Literature from the University of Oregon and a Masters of Environmental Studies from Yale University.
-Before coming to the Wild Salmon Center, he developed conservation programs for Oregon Trout, the United Nations Development Programme, the Rainforest Alliance and Conservation International.
+Mr. Rahr earned a BA in English Literature from the University of Oregon and an MA in Environmental Studies from Yale University.
+Before coming to the Wild Salmon Center, he developed conservation programs for Oregon Trout, the United Nations Development Programme, the Rainforest Alliance, and Conservation International.
 Mr. Rahr is a member of the World Conservation Union (IUCN) Salmon Specialist Group, and is a passionate fly fisherman and fly tyer.
-He lives in Portland, Oregon with his wife, Lee, and their three sons. | Email Guido Rahr
+He lives in Portland, Oregon, with his wife, Lee, and their three sons. | Email Guido Rahr

 Emily Anderson | Alaska Program Director

 Emily joined the Wild Salmon Center in 2012 and is based in Anchorage.
 She brings over fourteen years of experience in the fields of environmental education and environmental law and policy.
 A Minnesota native, Emily grew up exploring the many lakes, streams and wetlands in and around the state and developed a keen interest in issues affecting fish populations and water quality.
-After working for several years as an environmental educator and canoe guide in the Midwest and Washington, she attended Vermont Law School where she received a J.D. and a Master of Studies in Environmental Law.
+After working for several years as an environmental educator and canoe guide in the Midwest and Washington, she attended Vermont Law School where she received a JD and a master’s of studies in Environmental Law.
 Since moving to Alaska in 2006, Emily has worked as an environmental attorney and legal consultant specializing in water law and fish habitat protection.
 She has experience representing the diverse interests of Alaska Native communities, NGOs, concerned citizens and commercial fishing groups.
 In her spare time, Emily enjoys hiking, cross country skiing, canoeing and exploring the Alaska backcountry with her faithful dog, Chance. | Email Emily Anderson

-Will Atlas.
-Ph.D. | Senior Salmon Watershed Scientist
+Will Atlas, PhD | Senior Salmon Watershed Scientist

-Will Atlas joined the Wild Salmon Center in 2020.
-Salmon and trout are a lifelong passion for Will, and during the course of his career he has spent time living and working on the Olympic Peninsula, in Bristol Bay, in Northern California, and on the Central Coast of British Columbia.
-Prior to joining our team, he spent ten years in British Columbia, working with First Nations to build community-based salmon science initiatives.
+Prior to joining WSC, he spent 10 years in British Columbia, working with First Nations to build community-based salmon science initiatives.
 This research has focused on population monitoring and assessment tools for remote watersheds on the Central Coast of BC, and understanding how fisheries and climate act synergistically to drive salmon population trajectories.
 He holds an MSc and PhD in Biological Sciences from Simon Fraser University, and a BSc in Aquatic and Fishery Sciences from the University of Washington.
 In his free time Will enjoys exploring the Pacific Northwest, on foot or by boat with his wife Olivia. | Email Will Atlas

 Jessica Baker | Events and Donor Engagement Coordinator

-Caylin Barter | Oregon Water Policy Senior Program Manager
+Caylin Barter | Water Policy Director

 Caylin Barter joined Wild Salmon Center in 2020, championing legislative and administrative reforms to protect and restore streamflow in Oregon’s salmon-bearing streams and rivers.
 She works with a broad coalition of water stakeholders, including conservation groups, industry trade associations, special districts, legislators, Tribes, and agencies, and she brings experience gained in private practice, environmental NGOs, and the public sector.

 Before joining WSC, Caylin was an associate at a northwest law firm, advising clients throughout Oregon on water and environmental matters.
 She previously led the streamflow restoration program at the nation’s oldest water trust, facilitating water rights transfers with farmers and ranchers to improve instream habitat for ESA-listed salmonids.
 Caylin has also worked in applied conservation and spent several summers as a seasonal employee of the U.S. Forest Service, including fighting wildfires as a member of the Prineville Interagency Hotshot Crew and surveying streams on the Tahoe National Forest.
-She holds a J.D. with Certificate in Water & Environmental Law from the University of Arizona and a B.S. in Natural Resources from Cornell University.
+She holds a JD with Certificate in Water & Environmental Law from the University of Arizona and a BS in Natural Resources from Cornell University.
 Outside of the office, you can find her exploring Oregon’s rivers, forests, mountains, deserts, and coastline with her family. | Email Caylin Barter

 Oakley Brooks | Communications Director

 Oakley Brooks joined Wild Salmon Center in 2015 as an editorial content developer and communications strategist.
 With Ecotrust, between 2012-2015, he led media outreach and built a new organizational blog and a digital magazine, Commonplace.
 Previously, he served as contributing editor at Nature Conservancy magazine.
 He’s a former journalist whose work has appeared in news outlets around the world, including The New York Times, International Herald Tribune, Los Angeles Times, and the Christian Science Monitor.
-Oakley earned a B.A. in history from Princeton University, with a focus on African and environmental history.
+Oakley earned a BA in History from Princeton University, with a focus on African and environmental history.
 He was writer-in-residence at the Earth Observatory of Singapore in 2009-2010.
 Oakley lives in Portland with his wife and daughter; they like to dig in the dirt, paddle rivers and bays, seek out new birds in the city, and play and watch soccer. | Email Oakley Brooks

 Michelle Cramer | Habitat Restoration Engineer

-Michelle joined the Wild Salmon Center in 2022 bringing with her 25 years+ of engineering experience in reviewing, designing, and managing stream habitat restoration projects throughout Washington State.
+Michelle joined the Wild Salmon Center in 2022 bringing with her 25+ years of engineering experience in reviewing, designing, and managing stream habitat restoration projects throughout Washington State.
 She currently serves on Washington State’s Salmon Recovery Funding Board’s Statewide Technical Review Panel to ensure salmon restoration project proposals and designs are technically sound.
 She was the managing editor of Washington State’s Stream Habitat Restoration Guidelines and the Integrated Streambank Protection Guidelines.

-Michelle grew up in the Sierra Nevada foothills of northern California and moved to Washington after graduating from Humboldt State University with a B.S. in Environmental Engineering.
+Michelle grew up in the Sierra Nevada foothills of northern California and moved to Washington after graduating from Humboldt State University with a BS in Environmental Engineering.
 She enjoys boating the Puget Sound and being in, near or on Pacific Northwest rivers.
 In her spare time, she volunteers at a dog shelter walking and playing with dogs while they wait for their “furever” home.
 Michelle lives in Olympia, Washington with her husband, two sons and dog. | Email Michelle Cramer

 Jody Creasman | Media Design Coordinator

 Jody joined the Wild Salmon Center in 2019.
-Bringing over 20 years of design and communications experience, she has a diverse background working for agencies, higher education, and non-profit organizations.
-Jody earned her Bachelor of Fine Arts in Graphic Design and Art History from Montana State University in Bozeman.
+Bringing over 20 years of design and communications experience, she has a diverse background working for agencies, higher education, and nonprofit organizations.
+Jody earned her BA of Fine Arts in Graphic Design and Art History from Montana State University in Bozeman.
 As a native Montanan, Jody’s love of the outdoors and her respect for the natural world was imprinted at a young age.
 This passion for the outdoors involves volunteering with Harper’s Playground, a local non-profit advocating for outdoor equity and inclusion through innovative and accessible playgrounds.
 In her spare time Jody enjoys traveling, gardening, bicycling, backpacking, and exploring the beautiful Northwest with her family and friends. | Email Jody Creasman

 Cyndi Curtis | North Coast Manager